owlike/genson/website/Documentation/UserGuide.md

 reader.beginObject();
 while (reader.hasNext()) {
-  /* return an enum corresponding to the type of the value being read (OBJECT, ARRAY, NULL...), allows to implement generic parsing based on the values */ ValueType valueType = reader.next();
+  /* return an enum corresponding to the type of the value being read (OBJECT, ARRAY, NULL...), allows to implement generic parsing based on the json content */ ValueType valueType = reader.next();

   if ("name".equals(reader.name())) {